katerina-tziala/the-fibonacci-grid/README.md

 When the player clicks on a cell, all values in the cells in the same row and column are increased by 1 or, if a cell was empty, it is set to 1.
 After each change, the cells will briefly turn yellow.

 If 5 consecutive numbers in the [Fibonacci Sequence](https://en.wikipedia.org/wiki/Fibonacci_number) are next to each other (vertically or horizontally), thes cells will briefly turn green and will be cleared.
-The sum of the Fibonacci numbers in these cells is added to the current points of the user.
+The sum of the Fibonacci numbers in these cells is added to the current points of the player.

 ## Prerequisites